 - 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are entered from 1 p.m. to 6 p.m., first day of the Anderson County Fair. - 3.
+Entries are entered from 1 p.m. to 5 p.m., first day of the Anderson County Fair.
+They are judged at 1 p.m. on the second day of the Fair. - 3.
 Photos must be taken during the last year and never shown at the Anderson County Fair. - 4.
-Black and white and/or color photos will be accepted in all classes. - Photography enlargements must be no larger than 8" x 10" and no smaller than 7" x 9".
-Photos are to be mounted on 11"x 12/2" studio mat (available from the Extension Office for a small fee), or heavy poster board.
+Black and white and/or color photos will be accepted in all classes. - 5.
+Photography enlargements must be no larger than 8" x 10" and no smaller than 7" x 9".
+Photos are to be mounted on 11"x 121⁄2" studio mat (available from the Extension Office for a small fee), or heavy poster board.
 Photos should not be framed.
 Trim all white from photo edge.

-Photos are to be mounted across the 11" dimension of an 11" x 12/2" photo mat from the Extension
+Photos are to be mounted across the 11" dimension of an 11" x $12\frac{1}{2}$ " photo mat from the Extension Office.

-Office.
 The top edge of the photo must be 1" down from the top of the photo mat.
 Sides of the enlargement photo should be equal distance from the edges of the photo mat.
 Remove white border from enlargement prints.
 A permanent mount should be made by using photographic adhesive available at the Extension Office.
 See illustration.

-PHOTO DISPLAY INSTRUCTIONS

-6. Exhibitor's name, address, and phone number must be written on the back of the heavy poster board or mat.
-No lettering on the front of the photo.
+PHOTO DISPLAY INSTRUCTIONS - 6.
+Exhibitor's name, address, and phone number must be written on the back of the heavy poster board or mat.
+No lettering on the front of the photo. - 7.
+Photos must be displayed in 2 gallon plastic bags or plastic sleeves sold at the Extension Office.
+DO NOT SEAL the sleeve prior to fair entry.